EddieHubCommunity/support/discord-readme.md

 -> #standup: every day of code, give us your standup updates!
 What you did yesterday, what you plan to do today, and any blockers?

--> #achievements: share your achievements with the community
+-> #achievements: share your (personal) achievements with the community

 COMMUNITY DISCUSSION: